Meet the Animals

 OLGA

 This little gal came to the farm, straight from her Princess themed bedroom, when her human was transferred across the country for work.
-It was a very sad parting of ways,.
+It was a very sad parting of ways but Olga is thriving with lots of love from our volunteers.

 HUEY